 Many credit cards come with 0% interest on purchases and balance transfers for an introductory period of at least six months.
 This gives you the ability to use your card initially and pay off your balance over time without incurring interest.

 Credit cards are more secure than traditional checking methods.
-If someone gains access to your checking account, they have the ability to drain it.
-You then have to wait for the bank to process your fraud report and replace the funds.
+If someone were to gain access to your checking account, they could drain it.
+You would then have to wait for the bank to process your fraud report and replace the funds.

-If your is credit card is stolen, you'll have to wait for the card issuer to clear up the fraud, but you'll not be cleaned out in the process.
+If your is credit card is stolen, you'll have to wait for the card issuer to clear up the fraud, but you won't be cleaned out in the process.

 Disputable Billing Errors

-The right to withhold payment for billing errors (as long as you dispute in writing).
+You have the right to withhold payment for billing errors (as long as you dispute the charges in writing).
 When there’s an error on your statement, you have the right to dispute it with the credit card issuer.
 In the meantime, you don’t have to pay for that purchase unless the credit card issuer’s investigation turns up evidence against you.

 Disadvantages of Credit Cards

 With all the benefits that come along with using them, there are some drawbacks to using credit cards that may dissuade you from using them.

 Credit cards extend your purchasing power by giving you a credit limit.
 This limit gives you the illusion that you have more money than you really do, because you can spend money you do not yet have, and may not get.

 This illusion is what gets many people into unmanageable credit card debt.
 If your monthly income is $4,000, and your monthly expenditures are $3,000 you have $1,000 of income to set aside.
 A card limit of $6,000 gives you the ability to use $6,000 you would otherwise not save up for at least six months.

-The danger here is the interest and not being able to make payments that will reduce the balance.
+The dangers here are the interest and the inability to make payments that will reduce the balance.

 Your Future Income is Reduced